-Atlantic Shores is proposing to conduct HRG surveys within the Survey Area which consists of the Lease Area, ECR North Survey Area, and ECR South Survey Area (see Figure 1-1).
-HRG surveys will begin no earlier than April 1, 2022.
+Atlantic Shores is proposing to conduct HRG surveys within the Survey Area, which consists of the Lease Survey Area and ECR Survey Area (see Figure 1-1).
+HRG surveys will begin August 2022.
 Survey activities may include up to 3 geophysical vessels operating simultaneously in different areas.
 The estimated duration of survey activities is provided in Table 2-1.
 This estimate accounts for weather downtime and assumes activities could occur at any time in a 24-hr day for a period of up to 12 months.